-The Service is an active member with the two Local Resilience Forums within our Service area.
+The Service is an active member of the two Local Resilience Forums within our Service area.
 This includes their training and exercise groups.
-Involvement with these group helps to ensure that the Service plays an active part in the multi-agency exercises, including those at major incident level.

-To strengthen our preparedness, the service has completed 10 cross-border exercises, five further multi-pump exercises and a National Resilience exercise.
+Involvement with these groups helps to ensure that the Service plays an active part in the multiagency exercises, including those at major incident level.
+To strengthen our preparedness the Service has completed ten cross-border exercises, five further multi-pump exercises and a National Resilience exercise.

-Over this quarter the Service has been involved with more multi-agency exercises (four across the service), these always include Joint Emergency Services Interoperability Principles to ensure a coherent and co-ordinated response.
-The service is also planning further Marauding Terrorist Attack training and exercises for quarter four to further embed Joint Operating Procedures 3 (JOPS 3).
+During this quarter the Service has been involved with more multi-agency exercises (four across the Service), these always include Joint Emergency Services Interoperability Principles to ensure a coherent and co-ordinated response.
+The Service is also planning further Marauding Terrorist Attack (MTA) training, and exercises, in quarter four to further embed Joint Operating Procedures 3 (JOPS3).
 These are significant multi-agency exercises with implications for critical national infrastructure.

-As part of the multi-agency working, the Service has strengthened the facilities for major incident coordination, with establishment of a Strategic Holding Area and a Major Incident Co-ordination Centre (MICC).
+As part of the multi-agency working the Service has strengthened the facilities for major incident co-ordination, with the establishment of a Strategic Holding Area and a Major Incident Co-ordination Centre (MICC).
 The MICC has been exercised this quarter to ensure it functions for other agencies.
 This will be used by the Service and our partners during major incidents and helps to ensure successful co-ordination of resources and requirements at incidents.